syncfusion-content/javascript-docs/js/api/ejRecurrenceEditor.md

 ### startDate `object`
 {:#members:startdate}

-Sets current date of the RecurrenceEditor.
-The RecurrenceEditor displays initially with the date that is provided here.
+Sets the start date of the recurrence.
+The Recurrence editor initially displays the current date as its start date.

 #### Default Value

 * new Date()

-#### Example - To set current date for RecurrenceEditor.
+#### Example - To set the specific date for Recurrence Editor.

 {% highlight html %}